 These are excellent first steps on the road to expansion and profitability.
 It’s far too early to throw in the towel on the MVNOs--especially since their ideas and enthusiasm are helping to push the larger carriers towards opening up their content strategies.
 Even if the MVNOs never exit the flyweight class, that second-order effect alone may be enough to justify their existence.

-: This will be Steve's final column for Gamasutra, since he is devoting himself full time to his consulting work and business school activities, and we'd like to thank him for his amazing insight into the mobile game biz - we will keep an archive of his 'Going Mobile' column
+(EDITOR'S NOTE: This was be Steve's final column for Gamasutra, since he devoted himself full time to his consulting work and business school activities, and we'd like to thank him for his amazing insight into the mobile game biz - we will keep an archive of his 'Going Mobile' column available indefinitely.)

 [Steve Palley is the Founder and Lead Analyst of Foci Mobile, a mobile games consulting firm.
 He was previously Chief Editor for Mobile Games at GameSpot and Wireless Gaming Review.]